CheeseLee888/AstronomyImageSR/README.md

 - Custom loss functions: `WeightedMSELoss`, `WeightedMAELoss`
 - Evaluation metrics: SSIM, Selective SSIM (SSSIM)

+Also There is a paper attached in Chinese Version.

 # TO DO
 Add some documentation and notes for easy use by others